-The following disciplinary sanctions may be imposed upon registered student organizations when they have been found responsible for violating conduct regulations.
+The following conduct sanctions may be imposed upon registered student organizations when they have been found responsible for violating conduct regulations.
 All sanctions may be imposed either individually or in combination.
-Disciplinary sanctions are imposed for the purpose of holding registered student organizations and their membership accountable for their actions and the actions of their guest(s), whether on campus or at any organization sponsored function.
+Conduct sanctions are imposed for the purpose of holding registered student organizations and their membership accountable for their actions and the actions of their guest(s), whether on campus or at any organization sponsored function.

 A period of review and observation during which a student organization is under an official warning that their misconduct was very serious.
 Subsequent violations of University rules, regulations or policies could result in a more severe sanction including suspension.
 During the probationary period, a student organization is deemed "not in good standing" with the University and may be subject to but not limited to the following conditions and/or restrictions:

 - Denial of the right to represent the University;

 - Denial of the right to maintain an office or other assigned space on University property;

 - Receiving or retaining funding